zaxor0/zwerchhau/into-the-war/advanced.md

 # Introduction
 - This is a World War 2 table top RPG using the Into the Odd mechanics
 - You are in the war, you are the good guys.
 The Fascists are the bad guys.
+- You play a single member of an elite squad, gameplay is mission based.
+- Ideally missions can be completed in a single session of gaming.

 # Characters
 To create a character follow these steps: